raspberrypilearning/getting-started-with-the-sense-hat/worksheet.md

     ...but this would take ages and be really complex.

-    Instead, you can use some variables to define your colour palette (in this example we're using the 7 colours of the rainbow):
+    Instead, you can use some variables to define your colour palette (in this example, we're using the seven colours of the rainbow):

     ```python
     r = [255, 0, 0]